We may earn money or products from the companies mentioned in this post.

 Sourdough Oatmeal Bread

 Sourdough Oatmeal Bread is delicious toasted and served with your favorite jam, jelly or honey.
-Sourdough Oatmeal Bread is also great to use for making a lunch meat sandwich.
+It’s also great to use for making a lunch meat sandwich.
 An old-thyme favorite is a bologna and potato chip sandwich.
-Two pieces of bread, smeared with some miracle whip salad dressing, one slice of bologna and a handful of potato chips.
+Two pieces of bread, smeared with a small amount of miracle whip, one slice of bologna on the bottom slice, and a handful of potato chips on top of the potato chips.
+Place the second piece of bread on the potato chips and slight “squish” down.
 Delicious!

 Easy to Make